commercionetwork/almerico/README.md

 ## Install

-In order to properly build the project, first you have to download all of its dependencies.
+In order to properly build the project, first you have to install all of its dependencies.
 To do so run:

 ```shell
 npm install